-In the 2019-20 NBA season, teams will be forced to provide the lineup for each game a half-hour before tipoff.
+During the NBA season, teams will be forced to provide the lineup for each game a half-hour before tipoff.
 If a key player is not on the lineup for one team, you will see sportsbooks adjust the basic NBA lines for the game ahead of time.

 The second reason an NBA line might move is when more money comes in on one side or the other.